 Kaolin is mined all over the world, from China to Europe to the United States.
-In addition to use in cosmetics and personal care products, kaolin is a component of a variety of substances, such as porcelain, toothpaste, paint, paper, OTC stomach medications, and more.
+In Chinese tradition Kaolin clay was used to make porcelain and to treat stomach upsets.
+Nowadays, in addition to use in cosmetics and personal care products, kaolin is a component of a variety of products, such as porcelain, toothpaste, paint, paper, stomach medications, and more.

-Kaolin provides absorbent properties that can absorb excess oil from the skin’s surface, which can help to reduce shine.
-It can also draw out oil, dirt, and other impurities from the pores.
+- Absorbs excess oilKaolin is used as it is able to absorb excess oil from the skin’s surface.
+This can help to reduce shine and give the skin a matte appearance.
+Primarily is it used to draw out oil from the skin, lifting dirt, and other impurities from the pores.
 This is why kaolin is a popular ingredient in clay masks for oily and acne prone skin.

 - SoothingKaolin clay is often used to help reduce irritation and redness.
 While this property of kaolin clay has not been fully investigated, anecdotally it often has this effect on irritated or sensitized skin.
 It is good to keep in mind that kaolin can dry out the skin, potentially introducing dryness and irritation.
 If your skin is irritated kaolin should not be your main produce to help soothe the skin.

 - Exfoliating Kaolin is used in exfoliating products because it does not completely dissolve in water; rather, it forms a paste with very fine particles.
 These particles serve as a gentle abrasive that can exfoliate the top layers of skin, removing dead skin cells, makeup, excess oil, dirt, and other impurities that may have accumulated on the surface during the day.
 Gentle exfoliation becomes even more important with age since the skin’s natural cycle of shedding dead cells slows down, however, kaolin is more suited to oily or combination skin types.